jcopperm/celltraj/docs/_sources/installation.rst.txt

     $ pip install celltraj

-This is the preferred method to install celltraj, as it will always install the most recent stable release.
+This is the preferred method to install celltraj, as it will always install the most recent release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.